-The CyberPower CP1500PFCLCD 1500VA is one of the best UPSes on the market.
+The CyberPower CP1500PFCLCD 1500VA is one of the best UPS on the market.
 Several factors contribute to it being our top pick for most gamers.
-First, the CP1500PFCLCD 1500VA has enough juice to handle the majority of gaming machines on the market, even if you're running dual GPUs.
-Unless you've got systems with 10 hard drives, quad-way GPU, and other accessories, the CP1500PFCLCD should have enough juice to last 10-20 minutes (longer if you have a more moderate rig) if a power failure occurs.
+First, it has enough juice to handle most gaming machines on the market, even if you're running dual GPUs.
+Unless you've got systems with ten hard drives, quad-way GPUs, and other accessories, the CP1500PFCLCD should have enough juice to last 10-20 minutes (longer if you have a more moderate rig) if a power failure occurs.

-One of the most important features of the CP1500PFCLCD is its true sine-wave output.
-Most UPSes in its price range only provide simulated sine-wave output, which is a stepped sine-wave that approximates what you get out of your wall outlet.
-Some electronics are sensitive to simulated sine-waves and will behave abnormally.
-At $214, having true sine-wave output is basically unheard of, so kudos to CyberPower for delivering on quality power output.
+One of the most critical features of the CP1500PFCLCD is its true sine-wave output.
+Most UPS backups in their price range only provide sine-wave simulated production, a stepped sine-wave that approximates what you get out of your wall outlet.
+Some electronics are sensitive to simulated sine waves and will behave abnormally.
+At $214, having true sine-wave output is unheard of, so kudos to CyberPower deliver quality output.

 The name APC is synonymous with high-quality UPS products.
-I myself use three of the company's Smart-UPS professional level units at home: two 1000VA units for my network and NAS gear, and one 1500VA unit for my PC and displays.
+I use three of the company's Smart-UPS professional level units at home: two 1000VA units for my network and NAS gear and one 1500VA unit for my PC and displays.

-APC's BE600M1 is great at providing both battery and surge protection for the devices you use most every day.
-That is, your phone, and possibly a tablet.
+APC's BE600M1 is excellent at providing both battery and surge protection for the devices you use most every day.
+That is your phone and possibly a tablet.
 However, it has enough power reserves for you to plug in at least a router and a single display.
-If you only plan to use the BE600M1 to power a wifi router, the unit will have enough juice in it to let you browse the Internet in peace for several hours while you're deprived of electricity in the rest of your house.
+If you only plan to use the BE600M1 to power a Wi-fi router, the unit will have enough juice in it to let you browse the internet in peace for several hours, even if the electricity in the rest of your house is gone.
 Priorities.